Basis of Presentation and Summary of Significant Accounting Policies

-The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, protection of proprietary technology, dependence on key personnel, reliance on single-source vendors and collaborators, availability of raw materials, patentability of the Company’s products and processes and clinical efficacy and safety of the Company’s products under development, compliance with government regulations and the need to obtain additional financing to fund operations.
+The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, protection of proprietary technology, dependence on key personnel, reliance on single-source vendors and collaborators, availability of raw materials, patentability of the Company’s products and processes and clinical efficacy and safety of the Company’s products under development, compliance with

 There can be no assurance that the Company’s research and development will be successfully completed, that adequate protection for the Company’s intellectual property will be obtained or maintained, that any products developed will obtain necessary government regulatory approval or that any approved products will be commercially viable.
-Even if the Company’s product development efforts are successful, it is uncertain when, if ever, the Company will generate significant revenue from product sales.
+Even if the Company’s product development efforts are successful, it is uncertain when, if ever, the Company will generate revenue from product sales.
 The Company operates in an environment of rapid technological change and substantial competition from other pharmaceutical and biotechnology companies.
 In addition, the Company is dependent upon the services of its employees, consultants and other third parties.

-start-upand conduct of the Company’s clinical trials, and negatively impact manufacturing and testing activities performed by third parties.
+delay the start-up and conductof the Company’s clinical trials, and negatively impact manufacturing and testing activities performed by third parties.
 Any significant delays may impact the use and sufficiency of the Company’s existing cash reserves, and the Company may be required to raise additional capital earlier than it had previously planned.
 The Company may be unable to raise additional capital if and when needed, which may result in delays or suspension of its development plans.
 The extent to which the pandemic will impact the Company’s business will depend on future developments that are highly uncertain and cannot be predicted at this time.